-Students who are auditing a class are not eligible to receive financial aid for that class.
+Students who are auditing a course are not eligible to receive financial aid for that course.

-Satisfactory academic progress may be impacted if the student is registered for a class as an audit but then subsequently withdraws from the audited class.
+Satisfactory academic progress may be impacted if the student is registered for a course as an audit but then subsequently withdraws from the audited course.
 If this change causes the student to complete less than the required pace completion, the student will fail to meet the pace standard.
-Audited classes do impact a student's maximum time frame as they are considered attempted hours.
+Audited courses do impact a student's maximum time frame as they are considered attempted hours.